Tag Archive | Lake Lure Flowering Bridge

 Franklinia has the reputation for being difficult to grow, but if you live within zones 5 to 8 and welcome a challenge…

 Pennsylvania botanists John Bartram (1699-1777) and his son, William (1739-1823), “discovered” this plant in 1765.
 They collected specimens, saving the species from extinction, and named it in honor of their friend, Benjamin Franklin.
-All existing Franklin trees originated from specimens collected over 200 years ago, near the Alatamaha River in Georgia.
+All existing Franklin trees originated from specimens collected over 200 years ago, near the Altamaha River in Georgia.
 Unfortunately, it disappeared from the wild at about that time.

 Styrax Japonica